Machine Learning for Enhancing Deliberation in Online Political Discussions and Participatory Processes: A Survey: Overview of NLP in Practice

-\paragraph{RHETORiC} (an acronym for Reducing Hate through Editorial Tools for Online Reactions and Comments) by \citet{10.1145/3491101.3503560} is a discussion tool that supports civil participation in news comment sections.
-At the moment there is only a prototype of the tool that might be released in the future.
-The main features of RHETORiC are: real-time feedback on the quality of the written comment, proposal of similar arguments, the possibility to like other comments and a clustered view of all comments based on their similarity.
+\emph{\textbf{RHETORiC}} (an acronym for Reducing Hate through Editorial Tools for Online Reactions and Comments) by \citet{10.1145/3491101.3503560} is a discussion tool that supports civil participation in news comment sections.
+The main features of RHETORiC are: real-time feedback on the quality of the written comments, proposal of similar arguments, the possibility to like other comments and a clustered view of all comments based on their similarity.
 Comments are also automatically classified and sent to pre-moderation, if they appear to be uncivil.
-Experiments showed that the made design choices had an impact on the comment quality and the overall engagement.
-However, participants did not always agree with the decisions of the machine learning algorithm.
-Thus the authors plead to further develop and utilize explainable machine learning algorithms that are more transparent in their decisions.
+Experiments showed that the made design choices had an impact on the comment quality and the overall engagement~\citep{10.1145/3491101.3503560}.
+However, participants did not always agree with the decisions of the ML algorithm.
+Thus the authors plead to further develop and utilize explainable ML algorithms that are more transparent in their decisions.\\

-\paragraph{Your Priorities} is an online platform for idea generation, deliberation and decision making, developed by the Citizens Foundation.\footnote{\url{https://citizens.is/}} The platform includes a detector for inappropriate content, a module for automatic translations and a recommendation algorithm that suggests posts that most likely are interesting to a user.
-It also implements a fraud detection system and an analysis tool to cluster ideas.
+\emph{\textbf{Your Priorities}} is an online platform for idea generation, deliberation and decision making, developed by the Citizens Foundation.\footnote{\url{https://citizens.is/}} The platform includes a detector for inappropriate content, a module for automatic translations and a recommendation algorithm that suggests posts that most likely are interesting to a user.
+It also implements a fraud detection system and an analysis tool to cluster ideas.\\

+There is another branch of research that develops tools especially for discussion analysis and annotation, see e.g. the work by \citet{fischer-etal-2024-extending}, which we did not include in our work.